| Antique phonographs & gramophones for sale | Books & information | Parts, horns, cranks & needles | home |

 Tim, We received the “Victor E” and it was a huge hit.
 The kids, my husband and I just loved it.
 I am not used to buying something so expensive unseen but it was a wonderful experience.
 My kids are 16 and 12 and into today’s world, when there is free time and computer games are waiting and TV show pre-recorded and ready to watch, it was a wonderful experience to sit as a family and listen to records their great grandmother had collected.
 Many thanks for your guidance.
 Warm regards, S.H., CA

-The Edison Home Phonograph, Model A or so-called "Suitcase" model, is a truly ancient instrument, yet one that makes music and song as fresh and bright as if it were the product of yesterday!
-Find out all the facts, see more pictures, learn the price -- just click on the image of the Edison Home above.
+Don't have a lot of space, but want to get a genuine Victor for your home?
+The Victor II (Two) was made for you!
+If your taste runs to extraordinary condition and charm, you must give this instrument a tumble!
+This machine is just gorgeous!
+An ancient instrument, yet one that appears and makes music as fresh and bright as if it were the product of yesterday!
+Find out all the facts, see more pictures, learn the price -- just click on the image of the Victor II above.

 the